Mercedes amps up renewable energy switch with Iberdrola wind deal

 By Victoria Waldersee and Ilona Wissenbach

-BERLIN, March 30 (Reuters) - Mercedes-Benz said on Thursday it had signed a power purchase agreement (PPA) with Spain's Iberdrola for 140 megawatts of wind energy from a Baltic Sea wind park, as automakers looks to make production costs more predictable.
+BERLIN, March 30 (Reuters) - Mercedes-Benz MBGn.DE said on Thursday it had signed a power purchase agreement (PPA) with Spain's Iberdrola IBE.MC for 140 megawatts (MW) of wind energy from a Baltic Sea wind park, part of automakers' push to make production costs more predictable.

-Production chief Joerg Burzer told Reuters that Mercedes MBGn.DE was focusing on securing wind capacity in northern Germany and installing solar capacity in the south of the country, where it is less blowy.
+Production chief Joerg Burzer told Reuters that Mercedes was focusing on securing wind capacity in northern Germany and installing solar capacity in the south of the country, which gets more sunshine but is less windy.

-The Iberdrola IBE.MC deal, in which Mercedes will invest a three-digit million euro figure, means the carmaker now has solar, onshore and offshore wind PPAs for capacity equivalent to half of its electricity demand in Germany by the middle of the decade, Burzer said in an interview.
+The Iberdrola deal, in which Mercedes will invest a three-digit million euro figure, means the carmaker has solar, onshore and offshore wind PPAs for capacity equivalent to half of its electricity demand in Germany by 2025, Burzer said in an interview.

 PPAs are long-term contracts to buy electricity directly from a generator at a pre-negotiated price, providing producers with guaranteed financing.
-Big companies, including carmakers, are increasingly signing such deals to make production costs more predictable and cut CO2 emissions.
+Big companies, including carmakers, are increasingly signing such deals to better control production costs and cut CO2 emissions.

+The contract is one of the largest ever signed with a car company, Iberdrola said in a statement, but also did not disclose its value.

-Iberdrola's website says the Baltic Sea Windanker project will have 300 megawatts of capacity and operate from 2026.
+Iberdrola said the Baltic Sea Windanker project will have 315 megawatts of capacity and will fully operate in 2027.
+The Spanish power utility already operates the 350-MW Wikinger wind farm also in the Baltic Sea and is building the 476-MW Baltic Eagle in the same area.

 Burzer said he was confident that battery storage would develop to the point of enabling consistent renewable power supply, and that hydrogen would play a role in providing baseload energy.